martin3141/fMRS_synth_data/README.md

 We provide example code, initally for sharing ideas within the group, with potential for more widespread use in the future.
 The structure and purpose of this repository is liable to change over time.

+More information on the Synthetic MRS Working Groups : https://mrshub.org/projects_synthetic_mrs/

 Initial examples are written for the spant MRS analysis package.
-Installation instructions are available here : https://github.com/martin3141/spant
+Installation instructions : https://github.com/martin3141/spant